lpmi-13/veilid-terraform-oracle/README.md

 [This](https://developer.hashicorp.com/terraform/tutorials/oci-get-started/oci-build) is the best and simplest walk-through to follow, and even it requires multiple browser tabs open to work out what the hell is going on.

+## Cost

+The default configuration runs inside the Oracle free tier, so the cost will be nothing.

 ## Steps

 1. Sign up for an [Oracle Cloud Account](https://www.oracle.com/cloud/sign-in.html)